OUR PARTNERSHIP BEGAN IN OCTOBER 2016 WITH A ‘RIVERS OF THE WORLD’ PROJECT.

 After an amazing opening weekend, teachers from Hull all split up and travelled to various schools around the city of Freetown.
 I headed to Albert Academy: Winifred Holtby Academy’s partner and this is where I spent most of my week.

-Albert Academy is an all-boys school at the base of Oriol mountain in the east of Freetown, with roughly 1200 students attending each day.
+Albert Academy is an all-boys school at the base of Oriol mountain in the east of Freetown, with roughly 1200 pupils attending each day.
 The first couple of hours we walked around the Academy observing the way in which the Sierra Leoneans learn.
 It was very old school: chalk boards and crammed classrooms in all rooms.
 However, the passion and drive were infectious; an unbelievably unanimous desire to learn.